Trifall/cosmic/README.md

 On startup, the application automatically applies any necessary database migrations, ensuring your schema is always up-to-date with the latest version.

+For reference, the docker hub link is located at https://hub.docker.com/r/jerrent/cosmic

 #### Quick Start

 1. Generate required secrets: